kensiprell/ktorio.github.io/clients/http-client/features/http-redirect.md

   class: io.ktor.client.features.HttpRedirect
 ---

-By default, Ktor HTTP client doesn't follow redirections (except for Apache and configuring it), this feature allows to follow `Location` redirects in a way that works with any HTTP engine.
-Its usage is pretty straightforward and the only configurable property is the `maxJumps` (20 by default) that limits how many redirects are tried before giving up (to prevent infinite redirects).
+By default, the Ktor HTTP Client doesn't follow redirections (except for Apache).
+This feature allows you to follow `Location` redirects in a way that works with any HTTP engine.
+Its usage is pretty straightforward, and the only configurable property is the `maxJumps` (20 by default) that limits how many redirects are tried before giving up (to prevent infinite redirects).

 {% include feature.html %}

-## Install
+## Installation

 This feature is installed by default.

-## Prevent installing
+## Prevent Installation

 ```kotlin
 val client = HttpClient(HttpClientEngine) {